sofblocks/sofblocks.github.io/_posts/blog/2022-11-05-sophos-azuread-sso.md

 ![upload-image]({{ "/assets/imgs/notes/admingrant.png" | relative_url }})

 ### Certificates and Secrets
-Head over to  certificates and sectrets section and generate a new client secret that would be passed in during the authentication process.
+Head over to  certificates and secrets section and generate a new client secret that would be passed in during the authentication process.

 ![upload-image]({{ "/assets/imgs/notes/certandsecret.png" | relative_url }})